Chris enjoys using his prior experience as a software engineer to solve clients' concerns where technology intersects with the law.

-As a member of the Technology, Privacy and Data Security practice, Chris draws on his experience as a software engineer to advise clients on privacy and cybersecurity regulations, technology contracts, and data licenses.
+As a member of our Technology, Privacy, & Data Security practice, Chris advises clients on privacy and cybersecurity regulations, handles matters involving artificial intelligence, and negotiates technology contracts and data licenses.

 A leader in the area of technology, privacy, and data security, Chris has extensive experience advising clients on federal, state, and European privacy laws, including U.S. state comprehensive privacy laws, U.S. state biometric privacy laws, the Gramm-Leach-Bliley Act, the NYDFS Cybersecurity Regulation, and FFIEC and FTC privacy and cybersecurity regimes.
 He is leading efforts to develop technology-based defenses in BIPA actions.